NoteDance/Note-documentation/README.md

 This module implements a talking heads attention mechanism, which can enhance the expressiveness and diversity of self-attention and multi-head attention.
 The usage of this module is as follows:

 - First, create an instance of the talking_heads_attention class, and specify the qkv_rank, attention_axes, dropout_rate, initializer, dtype, and other optional parameters.
 The qkv_rank is the rank of the query, key, and value tensors.
 The attention_axes is a tuple of axes over which the attention is computed.
 The dropout_rate is the probability of dropping out attention scores.
 The initializer is the name of the weight initializer.
 The dtype is the data type of the tensors.
-- Second, call the output method of the instance, and pass the query_tensor, key_tensor, value_tensor, and attention_mask as arguments.
+- Second, pass the query_tensor, key_tensor, value_tensor, and attention_mask as arguments.
 You can also specify a different train_flag to indicate whether to apply dropout or not.
 The query_tensor, key_tensor, and value_tensor are tensors of shape [batch_size, ..., num_heads, depth].
 The attention_mask is a tensor of shape [batch_size, ..., 1, 1] or [batch_size, ..., 1, key_length], where key_length is the size of the last dimension of key_tensor.
-- The output method will return a tuple of (attention_output, attention_scores).
+- Last, return a tuple of (attention_output, attention_scores).
 The attention_output is a tensor of shape [batch_size, ..., num_heads, depth], which is the result of applying attention to value_tensor.
 The attention_scores is a tensor of shape [batch_size, num_heads, ..., ...], which is the normalized and projected attention scores.

 For example: